Reflections and Drinfeld twists for set-theoretic Yang-Baxter maps: Introduction

 But what if we introduce a non-holonomic constraint, forcing the particles to stay on the left-hand side of a `wall'?
 In the physical intuition, we now need an operator $k$ governing the interactions (`bouncings') between the particles and the wall.
 This operator should satisfy some relation with the `crossing' operator $r$: the relation is called the \textit{reflection equation}.

-Again, we may define the reflection equation in full generality: given a solution $(V,r)$ of the \textsc{ybe} in a monoidal category $(\Cc,\ot ,\One)$, a morphism $k\colon V\to V$ satisfies the (right) reflection equation (\textsc{re}) with respect to $r$, if
+Again, we may define the reflection equation in full generality: given a solution $(V,r)$ to the \textsc{ybe} in a monoidal category $(\Cc,\ot ,\One)$, a morphism $k\colon V\to V$ satisfies the (right) reflection equation (\textsc{re}) with respect to $r$, if

 Here $k_2 = \id[V]\ot k$.
 A graphical interpretation is given in Figure \ref{fig:re}.
-Of course, a notion of \textit{left} reflection equation may be given.
+Of course, a notion of \textit{left} reflection equation $k_1 r k_1 r = rk_1 rk_1$, $k_1 = k\ot \id[V]$, may be given.

 The set-theoretic version of the \textsc{re} was given by Caudrelier, Crampé, and Zhang \cite{setTheoreticRE} (see also \cite{solitons,YBandReflDoikou,ReflectionVenSmoWes}).
 Hereafter, we concentrate on the case $\Cc = \mathsf{Set}$.